HassanSajjad-302/HMake/README.md

 either you can use UnbuiltTarget.
 Modify the definition of UnbuiltTarget in CMakeLists.txt and point towards your hmake.cpp.

-Compile this hmake.cpp with hconfigure library and produce the binary named configure in your buildDir.
+updateSourceNodeBTarget this hmake.cpp with hconfigure library and produce the binary named configure in your buildDir.

 Create cache.hmake file in your buildDir.
 This provides basic information such as compilerPath and linkerPath to build system.
 This file also holds cache variables(Described Later).
 Certain variables with the right values should be defined